-Published On: Thursday, May 18, 2017|Categories: Parents, Student Health, Tenney Subscribers|
+Published On: Thursday, May 18, 2017|Categories: Student Health, Parents, Tenney Subscribers|

 When you buy something you don’t need and consume it to the detriment of other activities in your life it begins to look like an addiction.
 Buying technology and becoming obsessed with technology to the detriment of the rest of your life is clearly some kind of addiction.
 There are plenty of people who are calling it a disorder.
 They have dubbed it “Internet Addiction Disorder” (IAD).